 Does your business produce large amounts of cardboard waste?
-From boxes and dividers to cartons and even pasteboard inserts, cardboard is easily recycled.
+From boxes and dividers to cartons and even pasteboard inserts, paper and cardboard is easily recycled.
 But it’s not always a given for your building or office space to provide free cardboard recycling containers or cardboard dumpsters, which can make bulk cardboard recycling difficult.

 In this blog, we’ll discuss how to easily recycle your bulk cardboard when you don’t have access to a cardboard recycling dumpster or commercial cardboard recycling machine, and how to get quick, reliable, and on-demand bulk cardboard pickups straight from your office, warehouse, or business for the most affordable price.